LunarTulip/dice/README.md

 # Fluorite

 When finished, this program will be a highly versatile and powerful dice roller, inspired by the iOS app Dice Calculator.
-At the moment, its core functionality is in place, but it suffers from a dramatic lack of polish.
+At the moment, its core functionality is in place, although it remains dramatically unpolished.

 The central intended selling points for the program's release are:
 - Versatile user interface, available both in GUI and CLI formats
 - Fully offline; no need to rely on a Discord dice bot, or [that ancient Wizards dice roller](https://www.wizards.com/dnd/dice/dice.htm), or any similar bit of potentially-rottable online infrastructure
 - Multi-platform support, bringing Rust's ease of cross-compilation to bear
 - Calculator functionality, supporting a variety of operations freely mixable with die rolls

+## Build Dependencies

+Command-line tools:
+- `cargo`
+- `make`
+- `zip`
+- `jq`

+Rust targets:
+- `x86_64-pc-windows-msvc`

 ## TODOs